Sofie8/VERTHY/projects/upscaling_bac.md

       <div>
         <h3>Overview</h3>
         <p>
-          Certain soil, rhizospheric and endophytic bacteria can boost pollutant degradation.
+          Certain soil, rhizospheric and endophytic <strong>bacteria can boost pollutant degradation</strong>.
           We identify, validate, and scale microbial strains and their functions that improve pollutant detoxification.
-          By enhancing their gene expression, we accelerate phytoremediation and expand nature’s own detoxification capacity.
+          By enhancing their <strong>gene expression</strong>, we accelerate phytoremediation and expand nature’s own detoxification capacity.
-          For this project, we upscaled an oil- and PAH-degrading bacterial inoculum to tackle a kerosene spill, demonstrating how targeted microbial consortia can boost both remediation efficiency and plant resilience.
+          For this project, we upscaled an oil- and PAH-degrading bacterial inoculum to tackle a kerosene spill, demonstrating how <strong>targeted microbial consortia</strong> can boost both remediation efficiency and plant resilience.
         </p>

         <h3>What we did</h3>